 - Render services and/or assistance to all patients depending on the individual patient’s needs and ability in moving, turning, getting on and off the X-ray tables, etc.

 - Stand for periods as long as two hours wearing lead aprons and to walk a distance of two miles during a normal clinical day.

-First, interested students must submit application and all supporting materials:
+First, interested students must submit an application and all supporting materials: